wilmix8/WEB7.0-OJ7/README.md

 Note:

-This docuemnt is under  construction.
+This document is under  construction.The website for WEB7.0(OJ7) Programming Language is to be changed due  to hackers and cybercrime attack.